AirVPN VPN Review

 Popular VPN Comparisons

 AirVPN is comparable to other VPNs we've tested in terms of security and functionality, but like most, it fails the kill switch test.
 That could be an issue if you're concerned with keeping your traffic protected at all times, like after restarting your system.
-If you're interested in a VPN with a functional kill switch, check out Perfect Privacy.
+If you're interested in a VPN with a functional kill switch, check out Mullvad.

-To see which services we recommend, check out our article on the best VPNs.
+To see which services we recommend, check out our articles on the best VPNs, best VPNs for privacy, or the best VPNs for torrenting.

 Test Results